anapsix/dynamicinfradays/user/pages/programme/default.md

 So you've run a few standalone containers, now it's time to start piecing them together!
 Learn how to use Docker Compose and Panamax.io to create real multi-container apps.

-**Prerequisities:**
+**Prerequisities**

-Please ensure you have the following tools installed on your laptop:
+Please ensure you have the following tools installed on your system:

 * If you're running Max OS X or Windows, [boot2docker](http://boot2docker.io/)
 * [Docker Compose](https://docs.docker.com/compose/#installation-and-set-up) installed in boot2docker or on your Linux system